A Desert Retreat FOR ROCKY LAFLEUR

-There will be four $4,000 prizes awarded to the students determined by the judges to have the strongest submissions.
-Winners can choose to apply the prize money to UCLA tuition or to attend Paris Deco Off in January 2023.
-Winners will be announced at an event honoring Rocky LaFleur at the Kneedler Fauchère showroom in Los Angeles on the evening of Tuesday, September 20th.
-Winners will also be introduced at select KF events during Paris Deco Off.
+Three $5,000 prizes will be awarded to the students determined by the judges to have the strongest submissions.
+Winners can choose to apply the prize money to UCLA Extension tuition or to attend Paris Deco Off in January 2027.
+Winners will be notified the week of September 14th, 2026.

 NOTIFICATION

-- You are free to use any design style of your choosing.
+• You are free to use any design style of your choosing, but use of AI programs is strictly prohibited.

-- Each room must include products sold at Kneedler Fauchère showrooms.
-Products can be viewed through the Kneedler Fauchère website (www.kneedlerfauchere.com) or in person at the Los Angeles showroom at 8687 Melrose Avenue, Suite B600, Los Angeles, CA 90069.
+• Each room must include products represented by Kneedler Fauchère’s showrooms in Los Angeles, Denver, and/or San Francisco.
+Products may be viewed & selected by accessing supplier partner websites through the Kneedler Fauchère website (www. kneedlerfauchere.com) or viewed in person at the Los Angeles showroom at 8687 Melrose Avenue, Suite B600, Los Angeles, CA 90069.

-- Be creative and incorporate other products, materials, and architectural features that would work well with the space.
+• Be creative and incorporate other products, materials, and architectural features that would work well with the spaces.

 MOOD BOARD & CONCEPT STATEMENT